 - Try Hard – Those that stopped at nothing to get the job done.

 If you have the perfectionist driver this may partly explain why your time management is last minute.
 Each driver has its strength and its weakness and no one driver is better than another.
 The challenge is about understanding ourselves, not changing ourselves.

 The ‘Be Perfect’ driver will encourage you to continually improve a piece of work, like a presentation, right up until the deadline.
-So, although you started it in good time your time has been eaten away making small changes to achieve perfection, like changing a font size or moving the slide number.
-Rather than working more towards an 80:20, where you begin to realise that the changes are make very little difference.
+So, although you started it in good time your time has been eaten away making small changes to achieve perfection, like changing font size or moving the slide number.
+Rather than working more towards an 80:20, where you begin to realise that the changes make very little difference.